House Prices in Kenya

 In Mombasa, renting a 1BR apartment in Nyali costs about KES 45,000 (USD 405, EUR 369), while purchasing a 2BR apartment averages KES 8 million (USD 72,000, EUR 65,600).

-renting in Nairobi's satellite towns like Athi River can be significantly cheaper, with 1BR apartments costing around KES 25,000 (USD 225, EUR 205).The decision to rent or buy often depends on financial stability and long-term plans, with buying offering potential capital appreciation.
+Renting in Nairobi's satellite towns like Athi River can be significantly cheaper, with 1BR apartments costing around KES 25,000 (USD 225, EUR 205).The decision to rent or buy often depends on financial stability and long-term plans, with buying offering potential capital appreciation.

 Legal Requirements and Restrictions for Foreign Buyers